 Oto Carrillo was appointed to the Chicago Symphony Orchestra horn section by Daniel Barenboim in 2000.

-Carrillo has collaborated with numerous chamber groups such as the Chicago Chamber Musicians, musicians from the MusicNow series, and he was a member of the Millar Brass Ensemble whose performances have been recorded on the Delos and Koss labels.
-In addition, Carrillo has been a soloist with various groups in and outside the Chicago area performing works by Bach, Strauss and Mozart, as well as giving the Chicago premiere of Augusta Read Thomas’ Silver Chants the Litanies for horn and chamber orchestra.
-He has collaborated with his colleagues in the CSO horn section to perform Schumann’s Concertstucke For Four Horns with the Chicago Youth Symphony, the Civic Orchestra and most recently, the CSO.
+Carrillo has collaborated with chamber groups such as the Chicago Chamber Musicians and appeared on the MusicNow series, and he was a member of the Millar Brass Ensemble whose performances have been recorded on the Delos and Koss labels.
+In addition, Carrillo has been a soloist with various groups and gave the Chicago premiere of Augusta Read Thomas’ Silver Chants the Litanies for horn and chamber orchestra.

 As an instructor, Carrillo has given many master classes at various institutions.
-Currently, he is on faculty at DePaul University and the Symphony Orchestra Academy of the Pacific (SOAP), a unique summer training program for aspiring young orchestral musicians set in British Columbia.
+Currently, he is on faculty at DePaul University and the Symphony Orchestra Academy of the Pacific, a unique summer training program for aspiring young orchestral musicians in British Columbia.